-- Approves and tracks the acquisition and decommission of state vehicles with a classification of one ton and under. - Finances the purchase of vehicles from statewide contracts issued by the Purchasing Division for agencies' daily operations. - Provides statewide contracts for an online reservation and kiosk for sharing pool vehicles, a driver safety program, telematics, and vehicle maintenance and fueling services to all state vehicles with a classification of one ton and under. - Provides the tools that allow the agencies to report on fleet inventory and operating cost. - Maintains a rental fleet for state agencies located around the Capitol Complex. - · Assists with agency vehicle specifications for vehicles not found on the statewide contract. - Trains Agency Fleet Coordinators (AFC) on the requirements found in §5A-12 and Rule 148-3.
+- Approves and tracks the acquisition and decommission of state vehicles with a classification of one ton and under. - Finances the purchase of vehicles from statewide contracts issued by the Purchasing Division for agencies' daily operations. - Provides statewide contracts for an online reservation and kiosk for sharing pool vehicles, a driver safety program, telematics, and vehicle maintenance and fueling services to all state vehicles with a classification of one ton and under. - Provides the tools that allow the agencies to report on fleet inventory and operating cost. - Maintains a rental fleet for state agencies located around the Capitol Complex. - · Assists with agency vehicle specifications for vehicles not found on the statewide contract. - Educates Agency Fleet Coordinators (AFC) on the requirements found in §5A-I2 and Rule I48-3.

-- A new Fleet Manager started wtih FMD on 12/5/2022. - FMD will move from Building 17 to the former West Virginia Board of Pharmacy location at 2310 Kanawha Blvd.
-East after December 1, 2022.
+- A new Fleet Administrator started with FMD on September 11, 2023. - FMD moved from Building I7 to the former West Virginia Board of Pharmacy location at 2310 Kanawha Blvd.
+East.

-- Ensuring all State agencies participate in FMD programs and in wvOASIS fixed assets - Find an effective way to enforce FMD's approval (as mandated in §5A-12) for acquiring and decommissioning one ton and under state vehicles - Account for vehicles over one ton that are operated by agencies exempt from Surplus Property - · Finding a solution to pending vehicle inventory issues that have been identified but not addressed - Consolidating the state's vehicle inventory and operating cost into one database for reporting purposes - Acquiring more than 3,000 monthly ending odometer readings and uploading them monthly into Holman's database - · Tracking vehicle utilization by fueling transactions and monthly vehicle logs
+- · Ensuring all State agencies participate in FMD programs and in wvOASIS fixed assets - Find an effective way to enforce FMD's approval (as mandated in §5A-12) for acquiring and decommissioning one ton and under state vehicles - Account for vehicles over one ton that are operated by agencies exempt from Surplus Property - · Finding a solution to pending vehicle inventory issues that have been identified but not addressed - Consolidating the state's vehicle inventory and operating cost into one database for reporting purposes - · Acquiring more than 3,000 ending odometer readings monthly and uploading them into Holman's database - · Tracking vehicle utilization by fueling transactions and monthly vehicle logs